William Mitchell College of Law, 2008, cum laude

 - He has been an alumni mentor for students at William Mitchell College of Law, Mitchell Hamline’s predecessor institution.

-- He is a volunteer investigator for the Fourth District Ethics Committee, which helps the Minnesota Supreme Court govern attorney conduct in the state.
+- He is a member of and volunteer investigator for the Fourth District Ethics Committee, which helps the Minnesota Supreme Court govern attorney conduct in the state.

 The Minnesota State Bar Association (MSBA) has recognized LGN attorneys Elizabeth Odette, Rachel Kitze Collins, Kate Baxter-Kauf, Rick Linsk, Anna [...]

 LGN attorney Rick Linsk recently helped plan and stage a CLE organized by the Federal Bar Association’s Diversity Committee.
 The [...]

 Lockridge Grindal Nauen is proud to announce that 16 of the firm’s attorneys were selected as 2017 Minnesota Super [...]

 LGN attorney Rick Linsk helped organize and moderated a CLE event, “Approaching the Bar - Journalists and Lawyers Face Off,” held May [...]